DOES FOLLOW The INTERNATIONAL Safety Guidelines of TKO/KO Suspensions.

 safety of their own fighter.

-- If the TKO (TECHNICAL KNOCKOUT) stop was not due to a headblow the
+- If the TKO (TECHNICAL KNOCKOUT) stop was NOT DUE TO A HEADBLOW

-fighter, trainer and or manager may make a request in Writing to the IKF Headquarters for a "Suspension
+to the IKF Headquarters for a "Suspension Waiver".

 - A stop from an injury, except broken bones, and the referee stopped the